H3llKa1ser/Homelabbing-Recipes/Cyber Range Homelab/Networking/PfSense.md

 In the description name, enter the appropriate name for the interface for identification

- - LAN: UserNetwork
+ - LAN: LAN

- - OPT1: DMZ
+ - OPT1: CYBER_RANGE

- - OPT2: Security
+ - OPT2: AD_LAB

 For each option, after clicking save, go to the top of the screen and click "Apply Changes"